shenwei356/rush/README.md

   -c, --continue                  continue jobs.
 NOTES: 1) successful commands are saved in file (given
-                                  by flag -C/--succ-cmd-file); 2) if the file does not exist, rush saves data so we can continue jobs next time; 3) if the file exists, rush ignores jobs in it and update the file --dry-run                   print command but not run -q, --escape                    escape special symbols like $ which you can customize by flag -Q/--escape-symbols
+                                  by flag -C/--succ-cmd-file); 2) if the file does not exist, rush saves data so we can continue jobs next time; 3) if the file exists, rush ignores jobs in it and update the file; 4) skipped jobs are silent unless --verbose is used
+      --dry-run                   print command but not run -q, --escape                    escape special symbols like $ which you can customize by flag -Q/--escape-symbols